-Employees or applicants who are dissatisfied with the decision(s) pertaining to his/her accommodation request may file an appeal with the agency head, within a reasonable period of time, for a final decision.
+An employee or applicant who is dissatisfied with the decision(s) pertaining to his/her accommodation request may file an appeal with the agency head, within a reasonable period of time, for a final decision.
 If the individual believes the decision is based on discriminatory reasons, they may file a complaint internally through the agency's complaint procedure as outlined in this plan.